About American Indian and Alaska Native Heritage Month

 The governor of New York declared the second Saturday in May 1916 to be the first American Indian Day.
 Several states celebrate the fourth Friday in September.
 In Illinois, legislators enacted such a day in 1919.
 Several states have designated Columbus Day as Native American Day, but it continues to be a day we observe without any recognition as a national legal holiday.

-- The were 324 distinct federally recognized American Indian reservations in 2018, including federal reservations and off-reservation trust land.
+The number of distinct, federally recognized American Indian reservations in 2020, including federal reservations and off-reservation trust land.

-- There were 573 federally recognized Indian tribes in 2018.
+The number of federally recognized Indian tribes in 2020.

-- There were 141,438 single-race American Indian and Alaska Native veterans of the U.S. armed forces in 2018.
+The number of single-race American Indian and Alaska Native veterans of the U.S. armed forces in 2019.